lyynxxx/stakingnode/System.design/README.md

         }
 }
 ```
 I could set up mail sending action, but I don't want to get notified after every banned IP.
-Daily reports will be enough from LogWatch.
+Daily reports will be enough from LogWatch and the Auditd daemon.

 ## Auditing the system